10 Ways to Banish Flies from the Barn

 Both insecticidal sprays and repellents discourage flies from landing on your horse.

-Oil-based sprays have more staying power than water-based products, and both are best used in conjunction with other types of fly control.
+Oil-based sprays have more staying power on horses than water-based products, and both are best used in conjunction with other types of fly control.
 They should not be used in the vicinity of parasitoid wasps, however, since the beneficial insects are also susceptible to insecticides.

 When applying fly sprays, be sure to use an adequate amount as directed on the label.
 If you don’t coat the horse’s hair with the spray, flies can still land and bite.
 For applying around the eyes, ears and muzzle, spray the product onto a washcloth and wipe it onto the horse’s face.
 You can also use a roll-on insecticide for these delicate areas.